BladeStudios/registration-form-symfony/README.md

 - Install XAMPP (https://www.apachefriends.org/download.html)
 - Put xampp folder on your C: disk
 - Download this Git repository (for example as ZIP archive, then unpack it)
-- Rename the main folder of this repository to Registration-Form-Symfony and make sure you see inside folders like /assets, /bin, /config and so on
+- Rename the main folder of this repository to registration-form-symfony and make sure you see inside folders like /assets, /bin, /config and so on
-- Copy and paste whole Registration-Form-Symfony folder into C:/xampp/htdocs
+- Copy and paste whole registration-form-symfony folder into C:/xampp/htdocs
-- Make sure that in .env file (inside Registration-Form-Symfony folder) you have a line (if not, change APP_ENV to this):
+- Make sure that in .env file (inside registration-form-symfony folder) you have a line (if not, change APP_ENV to this):

     <code>APP_ENV=prod</code>